What is a laser?

 - The use of Q-switched alexandrite lasers has improved the process of tattoo removal and today is considered the standard of care.

 - Alexandrite laser treatment is used to remove black, blue and green pigment.

 - The laser treatment involves the selective destruction of ink molecules that are then absorbed by macrophages and eliminated.

-- Short pulse duration of 50 to 100 nanoseconds allows laser energy to be confined to the tattoo particle (approximately 0.1 micrometer) more effectively than a longer-pulsed laser.
+- The short pulse duration of 50 to 100 nanoseconds allows laser energy to be confined to the tattoo particle (approximately 0.1 micrometres) more effectively than a longer-pulsed laser.

 - Sufficient energy must be delivered during each laser pulse to heat the pigment to fragmentation.
-IWithout enough energy in each pulse, there is no pigment fragmentation and no tattoo removal.
+Without enough energy in each pulse, there is no pigment fragmentation and no tattoo removal.